nav-inc/envcfg/README.md

 3. Loading config should require as little boilerplate as possible.

 envcfg is inspired by the struct tag pattern used by Go when unmarshaling JSON or scanning database rows.
-In this example, our config object has a `string`, an `int`, a database connection, and a `time.Duration`.
-All of the values in the example below are set by envcfg from environment variables or from defaults set in the struct tags.
+In the example below, our config object has a `string`, an `int`, a database connection, and a `time.Duration`.
+All of the values in this example are set by envcfg from environment variables or from defaults set in the struct tags.

 ## Example